Children's Hospital is part of the UPMC family.

-Some of the many Hematology/Oncology research opportunities available related to cancers of the brain and central nervous system (CNS) are listed below.
+Some of the many Cancer and Blood Disorders research opportunities available related to cancers of the brain and central nervous system (CNS) are listed below.
 Select a study to review a brief description and requirements.
 Parents or guardians of children who might be eligible are encouraged to inquire about enrollment.
 Contact information is provided at the end of each study.

 Please note that Pilot and Phase I studies are the most experimental and should be considered only after other treatments or trials have been attempted without success.

 Thank you for exploring these opportunities and helping us to find cures and prevent childhood disease.

 ACNS1123: Response-Based Radiation Therapy for Patients with Localized Central Nervous System Germ Cell Tumors

 PBTC-045: Trial of MK-3475 in Children with Recurrent, Progressive, or Refractory Diffuse Intrinsic Pontine Glioma, Non-brainstem High-grade Gliomas, Ependymoma, Medulloblastoma, or Hypermutated Brain Tumors

 PBTC-051: Study to Evaluate the Safety and Tolerability of the CD40 Agonistic Monoclonal Antibody APX005M in Pediatric Subjects with Recurrent/Refractory Brain Tumors and Newly Diagnosed Brain Stem Glioma

 ACNS2021: A Study of a New Way to Treat Children and Young Adults with a Brain Tumor Called NGGCT